-Individual investors who only trade in small volumes usually do not need to consider an execution strategy.
+Individual investors who only trade in small volumes may not need to consider an execution strategy.
 But institutional investors who wish to trade a large number of shares, such as investment banks, hedge funds and mutual funds, encounter the issue that large trades cause adverse price movements.
 If they attempt to trade the whole amount in one go, liquidity will thin out and they’ll quickly move through less and less favorable bid/ask levels in the limit order book.
 For this reason, traders will often attempt to split large orders into a series of smaller trades over a period of time.
 But there are trade offs to a more passive execution strategy.
 Firstly, there is the opportunity risk that prices will move unfavorably before you liquidate the whole order.
 Secondly, other traders may notice what you are doing and react accordingly.

 Electronic exchanges typically make available not just the best bid and ask prices for a given security, but several layers of bid and ask prices along with the corresponding volumes.
 This data, known as “market microstructure”, is exactly what we need to inform algorithmic trading algorithms which attempt to optimize execution.